Examination Best Practices

 Responsibilities that are NOT performed by the student

 - Doctoral students are to have NO contact with the external examiner.
 This includes—but is not limited to—contact to schedule the examination, setting up video or Skype for the exam or distribution of the thesis.
 These contacts jeopardize the examination and puts the student at risk of unnecessary postponement.
-For these reasons, contact between a student and an external examiner are grounds for DGS to cancel the examination.
+For these reasons, contact between a student and an external examiner are grounds for GPS to cancel the examination.

 - Master's students should not contact their external examiner to set up their own examination.